partheus/partheus.github.io/src/blog/2023/outdoor-alchemy.md

 We were taught to not touch objects unless we can _see_ them.
 This is quite important not only in the alchemy business but also in the manufacture of high-sensitivity mousetraps.
 I had to see what was in my pocket, but I couldn't stop running.
 I had to keep running, but I couldn't stop thinking about what was in my pocket.

 Wait.
-Why was I running in the first place?
+Why am I running?